IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 It's not too late to contribute to the Conference Night Taco Bar for Teachers!
 Let's make it a night to remember and give our wonderful teachers a delicious meal before evening conferences on Wednesday, 12 February.
 Sign up [here](https://www.signupgenius.com/go/10C0D44AEAD2DA3F58-conference6)!

+## COLOR RUN meeting on 23 Feb

+Everyone is invited to the first planning meeting on 2/20 at 2:30pm.
+Contact [president@islandviewpta.org](mailto:president@islandviewpta.org) for more information.

 ## It's time to think...YEARBOOK

 We Need Photos (or) Calling All Photographers (or some equivalent)